 Mid 16th-century: The Italian-born French Queen Catherine de' Medici, widow to Henri II, orders the construction of the Tuileries Palace in an effort to improve comfort levels at the Louvre, which is by historical accounts a chaotic, smelly place.
 This particular set of plans is eventually abandoned for another.

 1595-1610: Henri IV builds the Galerie du Bord de l'Eau (Waterside Gallery) to create a direct passageway from the Louvre's royal quarters to the nearby Tuileries Palace.
 The area known as the Galerie des Rois (Kings' Gallery) is also constructed during this time.

 The Louvre During the "Classical" Period

-1672-1674: The monarch Louis XIV moves the seat of royal power to Versailles in the countryside.
+1672-1674: The monarch Louis XIV moves the seat of royal power to the Palais de Versailles in the countryside.
 The Louvre falls into a state of relative neglect for a century.

 1692: The Louvre has a new role as a meeting place for artistic and intellectual "salons", and Louis XIV orders the establishment of a gallery for antique sculptures.
 This was the first step toward the birth of the world's most-frequented museum.

 1791: Following the French Revolution of 1789, the Louvre and the Tuileries are temporarily re-imagined as a national palace to "gather monuments of the sciences and arts".

 1793: The revolutionary French government opens the Muséum Central des Arts de la République, a new public institution that in many ways precedes the modern-day concept of the museum.
 Admission is free for all, while the collections are primarily drawn from the seized possessions of French royalty and aristocratic families.